 The trail isn’t a man made cake walk, but it isn’t totally inaccessible either.

-With expert direction from local guides, the hike up the fall is a little challenging but it is also infinitely more natural, more responsible and more sustainable.
-Plans are in place for some small modifications to make the climb easier for tourists and travellers alike, but I hope they don’t overdo it.
+With expert direction from local guides, the hike up the fall is a little challenging but reasonably doable for most people of average fitness.
+It is also infinitely more natural, more responsible and more sustainable.
+Plans are in place for some small modifications to make the climb easier for tourists and travellers alike, but I for one hope they don’t overdo it.
 A few simple via ferrata style ropes just to give hikers a hand across the steeper parts will be more than adequate, as the more natural the adventurous trail is left the better.

 But just when you thought this was an attraction best left for Bear Grylls types who are happy spending three weeks lost in the jungle somewhere, the Philippines natural convivial charm shines through when you realise this isn’t just an adventure travel destination, but a major spot for local families to come and play in the natural swimming pool.

 This is an attraction not just for adventure, but for fun too.
-It is as much for day trippers looking for fun as it is for adventure seekers looking for a good hike, and the staged pools the waterfalls provide make sure that everyone can enjoy some fun in the water.
+The lower pools are as much for day trippers looking for a fun day out as some of the higher tiers are for adventure seekers looking for a good hike, and the staged pools the waterfalls provide make sure that everyone can enjoy some fun in the water.

 The lowest level lagoon is filled with families and children having a great time, and the sounds of laughter and children splashing carry through the air as the waterfall provides them with a perfect natural playground without any effort needed to get there.
 Those looking for more of a challenge can climb to the different tiers, with each one getting progressively harder and more deserted, and although you leave the families and day trippers behind as you climb higher and higher, that level of fun carries through to every level, all the hard work it takes to climb your way to the top is infinitely rewarded by stripping down to your swim shorts and diving into the cool, refreshing water.